select-8/fullstack-ecomm/readme.md

 ## Credits

-The flask and Jinja and mongodb documentation was used heavily.
+The Django documentation was used heavily.

-The code to remove NULL rows from the results of a crossfilter was found [here](https://github.com/dc-js/dc.js/wiki/FAQ#remove-empty-bins)
+The project was built out from the Code Institute's Ecommerce walk through.

+[This](http://shopnilsazal.github.io/django-pagination-with-basic-search/) for pagination with search

+[This](https://www.viralpatel.net/dynamically-shortened-text-show-more-link-jquery/) For jQuery short descriptions by screen size

+[This](https://github.com/Code-Institute-Submissions/gorgeous-online-shop) code institute student submission provided some inspiration for the sort function (thanks whoever you are)